-Prior to settlement, Arkansas was marked by an expansive mosaic of
+Prior to statehood, Arkansas was marked by an expansive mosaic of

 natural communities.
 In all, more than 40 different natural community